KartnDev/SCS/README.md

 ## Deployment:

-All this we want to deploy like in schema below:
+All this we want to deploy like in the schema below:

 ![SCS_Deployment.drawio.png](public%2Fimg%2FSCS_Deployment.drawio.png)

+We will use kubernetes to avoid using real load balancers and for easy deployment.
+As a tool, we will use minikube to test our application.